Your COVID-19 vaccine questions answered:

 I’m housebound so cannot get to a vaccination clinic – how will I get my vaccine?

-As a practice, we have a list of our housebound patients and have successfully given a first dose vaccine to the vast majority of our house bound patients.
+As a practice, we have a list of our housebound patients and have successfully given a first and second dose vaccine to the vast majority of our house bound patients.
 If you are either temporarily housebound (e.g. due to a recent change in circumstances) or permanently housebound then please indicate this to the practice.
 A member of the administration team will contact you and ask you a series of questions; you will be provided with a date and a 2 hour time slot for when our vaccination nurse will attend your home.

 As a housebound patient you will receive the Oxford-AstraZeneca vaccine.